dmiller/clojure-clr-next/_posts/2023-02-05-reductionism.md

 At least at one point I had hoped that was true.
 It turns out that getting reducers right requires thinking it through _every single time_ you are confronted with new one.
 But I think we can come up with enough guidance so that after a few examples, we won't really need to look at the reducers in collections to come;  you'll be able to understand them and verify them yourself.

-Maybe I should repeat the following in every post:  You will see lots of great design and clever coding in these posts.
-There have been very smart people working on this language for a long time.
-You'd need to dig through the commits, and JIRA issue discussion, the patches, etc. to get an idea of all the contributors.
-I am not one of those people.
-If I'm praising some particularly elegant construction, it's not my back I'm patting.
-I'm just seeking a level of understanding of the product of all that effort good enough to write some (I hope) kinda-sorta-mostly-idiomatic F# code.
-(It's actually kinda amazing now little one has to know to do a port from Java to C#.
-I'm making up for that now.)  'nuff said?

 ## Background